jiaguo1000/jiaguo1000.github.io/index.md

   caption: "Photo by David Dini, SIPA'14 Columbia University"
 ---

-I'm a Ph.D. student in Biostatistics at [Columbia University Mailman School of Public Health](http://www.mailman.columbia.edu).
+I'm a Ph.D.
+Candidate in Biostatistics at [Columbia University Mailman School of Public Health](http://www.mailman.columbia.edu).
 My research focused on Deep Learning, natural language processing (NLP), electronic health record (EHR) data, and statistical genetics.
 [More about me.](/about/)